menuDecorMatters

 The Triple Layering Technique: Combining Ambient, Task, and Accent Lighting

 The process starts with laying down your base through ambient lighting—think of it as your canvas.
-This foundational layer sets the overall tone of the room.
 Next, bring in task lighting to target specific activities, whether it's cooking in the kitchen or curling up with a book in the living room.
-The final flourish?
-Accent lighting.
-Used sparingly, this can draw attention to architectural features, artwork, or even houseplants, adding depth and drama to your space.

 Dining Room Lighting